-Dewar's does not have that a big smoke component that drives many drinkers away from Scotch whisky.
+Dewar's does not have that a big smoke component that drives many drinkers away from Scotch whiskey.
 Not only is Dewar's mild, sweet, and easy drinking, it also mixes exceptionally well.
-From a simple Scotch and Soda to an elegant Blood and Sand Cocktail, Dewar's is versatile, attractively priced, and a great introduction into the world of blended Scotch whisky.
+From a simple Scotch and Soda to an elegant Blood and Sand Cocktail, Dewar's is versatile, attractively priced, and a great introduction into the world of blended Scotch whiskey.

 The Nose.
 On the nose, Dewar's White Label offers up a gentle bouquet of ripe pears, warm butterscotch, oak, and just the slightest hint of smoke.
 A touch of Scottish heather looms in the background, but overall this is a light, fruity bouquet.